pirateyoho/CaninePTCLRNASeq/README.md

 7. Heatmaps and hierarchical clustering analysis performed with pheatmap.
 8. Gene set enrichment analysis performed with clusterProfiler.
 9. Gene set variation analysis performed with GSVA.
+10. Fusion calling with STAR-Fusion (Cohort 2 only).

 ## Software
 ### Cohort 1